mmccthomas/Pythonista_games/README.md

 This is used to read text from an image, and also used to create crossword frame.
 Uses Apple UiKit for Ocr.
 Attempts made to read single letters from crossword grid, but not very successful. experiences crashes sometimes, hence each move is stored in numpy array for instant recovery.
-I use this to enter new puzzles.
-Mostly for personal use but Inwould be happy to provide more details if requested.

 Entry point : Word_Games/scanning/Ocr.py